resident health care facility advancements

 While you are waiting for the DSS to review your license application, we suggest you also work on marketing your assisted living facility to prospective residents as well as finding caring, competent and reliable employees to help run your facility.

 Although you may adjust your opening date along the way, you will want to have employees trained and your home ready for admissions when you do open your doors.
+You should also consider creating a list of senior social activities to keep your guests engaged once they make your home their home.

 Seek Professional Assistance